apaul45/Sports-Predictor/README.md

 - Health
 - Player Role & Team State (Standing & Health)

-The resulting score is taken and applied proptionately to each of the common statistics.
+The resulting score is taken and applied proportionately to each of the common statistics.

 ## APIs used
 The following APIs were used in the basketball portion of this website: